-(Mr.Graeme Cox) President Siam Food Products Public Co., Ltd.
+(Mr.Charnvit Subsanyakorn) President Siam Food Products Public Co., Ltd.

-CSR practice follow CSR-DIW Standard
+CSR practice follow CSR Standard

-Siam Food Products Public Co., Ltd. adheres to the principles of good corporate governance, recognizes the importance of running a business with true social responsibility, community in mind and environment concern in order to give maximum satisfaction to stakeholders of the organization and create lasting happiness in every dimension.
-Our Corporate Social Responsibility standards are equivalent to ISO 26000 that are consistent with the business.
-We have followed the main contents of the standard continuously since 2011.
+Siam Food Products Public Co., Ltd. adhere to the principles of good corporate governance, recognize the importance of running a business with social responsibility, community and environment in order to satisfy maximum satisfaction to stakeholders related to the organization and create a lasting happiness in every dimension.
+We bring the standard of Corporate Social Responsibility which equivalent to standard ISO 26000 apply to be consistent with the business and follow the main content of the standard continually since 2011.

-CSR Practice in 2019
+CSR Practice in 2020

-• Practices following CSR-DIW Standard
+• Practice follow CSR Standard

-Siam Food Products evaluates and reviews our practices following the CSR-DIW Standard every year.
-In this year 2019, we fully comply 100% in five out of seven principles.
-The other two principles for which we do not comply 100% is because the sub-clauses do not concern our business.
+Siam Food Products evaluate and review our practice follow CSR Standard every year which this year 2020 we practice comply 100% in 5 principle from total 7 principle.
+The rest 2 principle which not comply 100% because the sub-clause is not concern to our business.